 So before you go gangbusters creating some yard sale signs, be sure to check your local ordinances.

-That said, some of the places you’ll want to hang your signs include:
+Some of the places you’ll want to hang your signs include:

 |local grocery stores||at your church|